tazama-lf/docs/Guides/full-service-full-stack-docker-tazama.md

 ## 3. Deploy the Core Services

-Tazama core services provides the foundational infrastructure components for the platform and includes the ArangoDB, NATS and redis services: ArangoDB provides the database infrastructure, NATS provides the pub/sub functionality and redis provides for fast in-memory processor data caching.
+Tazama core services provides the foundational infrastructure components for the system and includes the ArangoDB, NATS and redis services: ArangoDB provides the database infrastructure, NATS provides the pub/sub functionality and redis provides for fast in-memory processor data caching.

 We deploy these services first and separately so that we can access the database to configure Tazama before continuing with the rest of the installation tasks.